runze1223/Fourier-Basis-Mapping/README.md

 ```
 sh ./scripts/FBM/ETTh1.sh
 ```
 You can adjust the hyperparameters based on your needs.
-It is worth noting that a smaller learning rate is required, and the adaptive learning rate strategy 'TST' has been removed in our method.
+It is worth noting that a smaller learning rate is required, and the adjusting learning rate strategy 'TST' has been removed in our method.
 ## Fourier Basis Mapping

 ![alt text](https://github.com/runze1223/Fourier-Basis-Mapping/blob/main/pic/imag1.png)